TomOverland/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 1: January 6th, 2021

+**Today's Progress**: Updated Resume, started new lesson on Codecademy on Advanced React.

+**Thoughts:** I spent today planning out what I would like to get out of these 100 days of coding.
+The first week, I would like to update my front facing bootcamp projects to be more visually appealing.
+Once that is complete, I would like to start creating some projects that use Angular, TypeScript, Redux, or other popular tech that complements React.

 ### Day 0: January 5th, 2021

 **Today's Progress**: Fixed CSS, continued learning async/await